dhdhagai/agriculturemonitoring/README.md

 # agriculturemonitoring

-# This is for a school project made by @dhdhagai
+# This is for a school project made by Dhruv Dhagai and Siddharth Tiwari

 # If you want to use this you may mail me on dhruv.h.dhagai@gmail.com